Key statistics for thyroid cancer

-The American Cancer Society’s estimates for thyroid cancer in the United States for 2013 are:
+The American Cancer Society’s most recent estimates for thyroid cancer in the United States for 2016 are:

 Thyroid cancer is commonly diagnosed at a younger age than most other adult cancers.
-Nearly 2 out of 3 cases are found in people younger than 55 years of age.
-About 2% of thyroid cancers occur in children and teens.
+Nearly 3 out of 4 cases are found in women, About 2% of thyroid cancers occur in children and teens.

-The chance of being diagnosed with thyroid cancer has risen in recent years and is now more than twice what it was in 1990.
-Some of this is the result of the increased use of thyroid ultrasound, which can detect small thyroid nodules that might not otherwise have been found in the past.
-Still, at least part of the increase is from finding more large tumors as well.
+The chance of being diagnosed with thyroid cancer has risen in recent years and is the most rapidly increasing cancer in the US tripling in the past three decades.
+Much of this rise appears to be the result of the increased use of thyroid ultrasound, which can detect small thyroid nodules that might not otherwise have been found in the past.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.